rcasto/memory-leaks/README.md

  "A memory leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in such a way that memory which is no longer needed is not released" from [Wikipedia](https://en.wikipedia.org/wiki/Memory_leak)

 Basic [memory lifecycle](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#Memory_life_cycle) in most languages:
-1. Allocate the memory you need
-2. Use the allocated memory (read, write)
-3. Release the allocated memory when it is not needed anymore

 ![Memory Management Flow](./MemoryFlow.png)

 ## Javascript Memory Management